 Many agents now offer an MLS access-only service whereby sellers pay them an upfront flat fee to gain access to the MLS, sans agent support or additional services.
 All you are paying for is to get onto the MLS.
 It’s quick and dirty, but it gets the job done.
-These flat-rate MLS services can be found for as little $49 (at last check) and as high as a few thousand dollars.
+These flat-rate MLS services or flat fee realtors can be found for as little $49 (at last check) and as high as a few thousand dollars.
 The difference is usually the length of time you can have your property listed in the MLS database.
 If you want to keep your options open and flexible, opt for the longer terms.
 Your property may not sell as quickly as you anticipated and you don’t want the stress of knowing you’re up against an MLS deadline.

 Don’t Take Chances.
 List on The MLS.

 You can try to sell your home off the MLS, but that usually only works if you already have interested buyers or an agent who is willing to market your home as a “pocket listing.”
 A pocket listing is not listed on the MLS.
 The property never has a “For Sale” sign in the yard.
 It is basically a “secret” listing that only a few may ever know about, but they are the few that would be interested in purchasing.